minkcv/keyframe3d/docs/README.md

 * Nodes can be children of other nodes and inherit the transforms of their parents.
 * Rotated nodes of non-uniformly scaled parents may be deformed.
 * Keyframes are data at a specific time that is used to determine the transform of nodes in the scene.
+* A keyframe may contain position, rotation, and/or scale data.
 * A node's transform is determined by the keyframes with data for that node at the current time, a time before and after, or a time before or after.
 * If a node has a keyframe with data for it at the current time, then it's transform is the data in the keyframe.
 * If a node has a keyframe with data for it before and after the current time, then it's transform is interpolated between the two keyframe's data.